lauringlab/Host_level_IAV_app/README.md

 ### Instructions
-To run simply download the reposity, open app.R in Rstudio and click "run App".
+To run simply download the repository, open app.R in Rstudio and click "run App".

-You may need to install the dependencies list below.
-All except HIVEr are avaiable through CRAN.
+You may need to install the dependencies listed below.
+All except HIVEr are available through CRAN.

 HIVEr contains a few functions used in our analysis and can be installed from github using